plastic-gun/nix-mix-release-unwanted-references/README.md

 $ nix develop
 ```

+## Lab 1: Why is Erlang referenced by a Mix release?

-Build the Mix release provided by this flake:
+After entering the dev shell, build the Mix release provided by this flake:

 ```console
 $ nix build '.#demo'